University Pain and Spine Center

 Several minimally invasive treatments for varicose veins use different techniques to achieve the same results: They make the vein walls collapse and turn into scar tissue.
 Your body gradually reabsorbs the scar tissue, making the veins disappear.
 Additionally, your body naturally restores normal circulation by rerouting the blood to healthy veins.

 At the University Pain and Spine Center, the different treatments used to eliminate varicose veins and treat chronic venous insufficiency include:

 Your provider administers a local anesthetic and uses ultrasound imaging to thread a laser fiber through your veins until it reaches the varicosity.
 After the fiber is in place, your provider turns on the laser and slowly withdraws the fiber catheter, allowing heat from the laser to close the vein.

 This treatment works the same way as endovenous laser ablation.
 The only difference is that heat from radiofrequency energy closes the vein.

 When your varicose veins are small to medium-sized, your provider may recommend sclerotherapy.
 During this procedure, they inject a medicine into the varicose vein.
 The medicine foams and expands to reach all the vein walls, and then it makes the vein collapse.

 Your provider performs a microphlebectomy through tiny pinhole incisions.
 After applying a local anesthetic and making the tiny cut, they use a special hook to reach in and gently remove the varicose vein.

-Whether you want to get rid of varicose veins for cosmetic reasons or because they’re painful, call the University Pain Medicine Center, or book an appointment online.
+Whether you want to get rid of varicose veins for cosmetic reasons or because they’re painful, call the University University Pain and Spine Center, or book an appointment online.